cs4241-19a/a2-shortstack/README.md

     - Element selectors
     - ID selectors
     - Class selectors
-- CSS positioning and sizing of the primary visual elements in the application:
+- CSS positioning and styling of the primary visual elements in the application:
-    - CSS to cause at least one element to be horizontally centered on the page
+    - Use of either a CSS grid or flexbox for layout
-    - CSS to cause at least one pair of elements to appear side-by-side
+    - Rules defining fonts for all text used; no default fonts!
+Be sure to use a web safe font or a font from a web service like [Google Fonts](http://fonts.google.com/)

 - CSS defined in a maintainable, readable form, in external stylesheets

 JavaScript:
 - At minimum, a small amount of front-end JavaScript to get / fetch data from the server; a sample is provided in this repository.